kobacat/Project-Diva-AFT-Steam-Deck/guide.md

 ## PROJECT DIVA ARCADE FUTURE TONE STEAM DECK GUIDE - BOTTLES METHOD

+**NOTE: Right now, the method I have written down to get the game working in Gaming Mode doesn't work for me, and may not work for you.
+You can proceed with this method and try to figure it out yourself if it doesn't work for you, or [try the Lutris method to get the game working instead.](https://github.com/kobacat/Project-Diva-AFT-Steam-Deck/blob/main/guide-lutris.md)**

 Special thanks to [EIREXE](https://github.com/EIREXE) and [Nastys](https://github.com/nastys) for the help getting this method working properly.

 **WARNING:** This method worked for me, but it may not work for you.
 I don't take any responsibility if you somehow end up bricking or breaking something, and I can't provide tech support for anything relating to that either.
 This guide isn't going to be _too_ technical, but **make sure you're safe modifying your system if needed, and that you're comfortable with something possibly breaking down the line.** You've been warned.